alexzhirkevich/compose-cupertino/README.md

 # Icons

 SF Symbols analogs were added for some material icons.
 They were imported as `ImageVector`s and can be accessed with `SFSymbols` object.
-To pick icon according to current theme useprefix: `Icons.Default.AdaptiveXXX`.
+To pick icon according to current theme use `Icons.Default.AdaptiveXXX`.
 Names of the `SFSymbols` icons match the original symbols names.
 Adaptive icons are named in material style (`SFSymbols.Gear` = `Icons.Default.AdaptiveSettings` inside cupertino app)

 > **Note**